 As a non-profit, FaCT depends on its generous donors to help it fulfill its mission.
 Click on the image to the right to learn more about how you can become a part of the FaCT Donor Team.

-The derailment in East Palestine, OH is a reminder of how fragile our environment is.
-And how easily it can be soiled by actions from careless corporate behavior.
+The derailment in East Palestine, OH is a reminder of how fragile our environment is --and how easily it can be poisoned by actions from careless corporate behavior.
+The people of East Palestine still worry about contamination that may not have been detected in their community, and many still worry that they may see adverse health effects in the future.

 FaCT team members traveled to East Palestine ten weeks after the derailment.
 They interviewed East Palestine citizens to get a sense of what they experienced with the derailment and how it has affected their lives.